akashnimare/ama/Readme.md

 ~~I'm a software developer living in Bangalore, India.
 I love to build and design things.
 I have experience in creating cross platform desktop applications, website backends, user experience and visual design.
 I have worked extensively in teams and alone.~~

 WTF?
 Sound human Akash.
-Okay, so here you go.
+Okay, here you go.

 Huh, so you're interested in knowing more about me?
 The first thing I should mention that I don't have any special talents.
 I consider myself pretty average.
 My two principles in life are - don't give up and work really really hard in the right direction.
 That's how I have achievd whatever you see so far.